async-profiler/async-profiler/README.md

 is restricted by `perf_event_paranoid` settings.
 `--all-kernel` is its counterpart option for including only kernel-mode events.

-* `--cstack` - collect C stack (i.e. native call trace) along with Java call trace.
+* `--cstack` - always collect C stack (i.e. native call trace) along with Java call trace.
+  `--no-cstack` - never collect C stack, leave only Java frames.

-This option is ON by default for cpu, itimer, wall-clock and perf-events profiling, but OFF for Java-level events like `alloc` and `lock`.
+  By default, C stack is shown in cpu, itimer, wall-clock and perf-events profiles.
+Java-level events like `alloc` and `lock` collect only Java stack.

 * `-v`, `--version` - prints the version of profiler library.
 If PID is specified, gets the version of the library loaded into the given process.